7 Important Facts: Can You Own a Gun with a Medical Marijuana Card in Nevada?

 • purchasing through a licensed dealer

-Patients also ask about travel with marijuana Nevada laws when flying from Las Vegas.
+Patients also frequently ask about travel with marijuana Nevada laws when flying from Las Vegas.

 • avoid mixing marijuana use and firearm impairment

-• understand that federal firearm forms still reference marijuana
+• understand that federal firearm forms reference marijuana use

-Although a medical marijuana card does not change federal firearm rules, it still provides many benefits for Nevada patients.
+Although a medical marijuana card does not change federal firearm laws, it still provides several advantages for Nevada patients.

-Registered medical marijuana patients may receive advantages such as:
+Registered medical marijuana patients may receive benefits such as:

 • lower cannabis taxes